Oh, no! FUT 19 Mobile is in Trouble06/13/2019

 In fact, Andrew Wilson, CEO of the company, said in May that "he does not believe loot boxes are a form of illegal betting since players always get a specific number of objects in each box."
 Likewise, that these can´t be sold or exchanged for real money within the game itself would distance them, always according to their vision, from the penalty imposed by the Belgian justice.
 Wilson then confirmed that they intend to "move on" with this practice.

-Thus, it seems that nothing will change in the face of the imminent launch of FIFA 19.
-From EA Sports they confirmed that, now, each envelope in the Ultimate Team mode will specify the probabilities of obtaining each type of chrome but, beyond that, will continue betting on a modality centered in the micropayments and in the boxes of loot (envelopes of cards, in this case) that devastates between the youngest ones and that, according to the Belgian sentence, enters completely in the world of the games of chance.
+Thus, it seems that nothing will change in the face of the imminent launch of FUT 19.
+From EA Sports they confirmed that, now, each envelope in the mode will specify the probabilities of obtaining each type of chrome but, beyond that, will continue betting on a modality centered in the micropayments and in the boxes of loot (envelopes of cards, in this case) that devastates between the youngest ones and that, according to the Belgian sentence, enters completely in the world of the games of chance.

-FIFA Mobile Coins
+FUT Mobile Coins